momentoscope/hextof-processor/README.md

 # HextofOfflineAnalyzer
 This code is used to analyze data measured at FLASH using the HEXTOF instrument.
 The HEXTOF uses a delay line detector (DLD) to measure the position and arrival time of single electron events.

 The analysis of the data is based on clean tables as dask dataframes.
-The main table contains all detected electrons and can be binned according to the needs of the experiment.
+The main dataframe contains all detected electrons and can be binned according to the needs of the experiment.
 The second dataframe contains the FEL pulses needed for normalization.

 The class `DldProcessor` contains the dask dataframes as well as the methods to do the binning in the parallelized fashion.